ARM-software/CMSIS-NN/README.md

 script in the Doxygen folder to check that no errors are introduced.

 ### Unit Tests
 For any new features and bug fixes, new unit tests are needed.
-Improvements have to be veriifed by unit tests.
+Improvements have to be verifed by unit tests.
 If you do not have the means to execute the tests, you can still make the PR and comment that you need help in completing/executing the unit tests.

 ### Version & Date
 Each File has a version number and a date field that must be updated when making any change to that file.
 The versioning follows Semantic Versioning 2.0.0 format.

 ## Building CMSIS-NN as a library
 It is recommended to use toolchain files from [Arm Ethos-U Core Platform](https://review.mlplatform.org/admin/repos/ml/ethos-u/ethos-u-core-platform) project.
 These are supporting TARGET_CPU, which is a required argument.
 Note that if not specifying TARGET_CPU, these toolchains will set some default.
 The format must be TARGET_CPU=cortex-mXX, see examples below.